saikrishna0126/assignment.github.io/README.md

 Docker container is a runtime instance of an image.
 Allows developers to package applications with all parts needed such as libraries and other dependencies.
 Docker Containers are runtime instances of Docker images.

 - **What is Docker Hub**
-Docker Hub is a repository service and it is a cloud-based service where we push the Docker Container Images and also pull the Docker Container Images from the Docker Hub anytime or anywhere via internet.
+Docker Hub is a repository service and it is a cloud-based service where people push their Docker Container Images and also pull the Docker Container Images from the Docker Hub anytime or anywhere via the internet.

-- **Docker Engine/Host**
+- **Docker Engine**
-Where we install docker-engine (os).
 The software that hosts the containers is named Docker Engine.
 Docker Engine is a client-server based application.
 The docker engine has 3 main components:
+**Server:** It is responsible for creating and managing Docker images, containers, networks, and volumes on the
+              Docker.
+It is referred to as a daemon process.
+**REST API:** It specifies how the applications can interact with the Server and instructs it what to do.
+**Client:** The Client is a docker command-line interface (CLI), that allows us to interact with Docker using the docker commands.

-- **Docker daemon** Manages all docker components (images, containers, n/w, volumes).
-The Docker daemon (dockerd) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
+- **Docker daemon** The Docker daemon (dockerd) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
 A daemon can also communicate with other daemons to manage Docker services.

 -   **Docker client** The Docker client (docker) is the primary way that many Docker users interact with Docker.
-It interacts with the user (takes input and gives output)
+When you use commands such as docker run, the client sends these commands to dockerd, which carries them out.
+The docker command uses the Docker API.
+The Docker client can communicate with more than one daemon.

-#### **EXCERCISES FOR DAY-4**
+#### **EXERCISES  FOR DAY-4**

 1) **Docker Installation on Linux Ubuntu**